ipums/ipums.github.io/_posts/2019/2019-01-31-gpl-do-we-need-to-wait-for-the-courts.md

   - Open Source Licensing
 ---

-In the [previous post][], Fran, our IT director, shared the story of how we struggled with the ambiguity that came about from linking IPUMS software with GPL code.
+In the [previous post][], Fran, our IT director, shared the story of how we struggled with the ambiguity that arose from linking IPUMS software with GPL code.
 I participated in some of the discussions, and provided feedback on that post.
 I’m not an attorney, just a developer who’s had to wrestle with these issues throughout my career.